bashdot/bashdot/README.md

     bashdot install default home
     ```

-1. Update the profiles directory with your dotfiles, check it into source or store it
-in a cloud drive.
+1. Update the directory with your dotfiles, check it into source or store it in a cloud drive.

 ## Templates